Tusheti: History

 Pagan Georgians from Pkhovi took refuge in the uninhabited mountains during their rebellion against Christianization implemented by the Iberian king Mirian III in the 330s.
+From the 5th century it became a constituent part of the Kingdom of Iberia.
+In the 8th century, together with the Khundzakhi community, it was included in one administrative unit – the Saeritavo (Duchy) of Tsuketi and this time is considered to be the Christianization period of Tushetians.
+In the 8th-9th centuries, when it was part of Kakheti, it was included in the Pankisi Saeristavo, and later, when it was part of the united Georgia – in the Kakheti Saeristavo.

+In the second half of the 17th century, Tusheti came in King Erekle I (1642–1709) support in the fight for the kingdom.
+In 1660, the great contribution made by the Tushes in the battle of Bakhtrion against the Tatar invaders became a basis on the legend about the bravery of the leader of Tushetians – Zezva Gafrindauli and the transfer of the Aloni(Alvani) Valley to the Tushes.
+The right to use the pastures of the Alvani Valley for the Tushes was subsequently legalized by the deeds of the kings of Kakheti – Teimuraz II and Erekle I.

 Regarding the relationship between the Nakh (Tsova) and Georgian (Chaghma) Tushians, the "Red Book", states the following:

 For centuries there have been two communities next to each other in Tusheti, one speaking the Nakh language, the other Old Georgian.
 The general name for them is tush, according to their language either Tsova- or Chagma-Tushian.
 They formed one single material and intellectual unit with Old Georgian elements prevailing.

 The descendants of the Old Georgian pagan tribes, whose ancestors had fled from Christianity to Tusheti, are regarded as Tushians.
 In the mountains some of the fugitives splintered off from other Old Georgian tribes.
 They were in close contact with the Nakh tribes which resulted in a new linguistic unit.

 After the collapse of the unified Georgian monarchy, Tusheti came under the rule of Kakhetian kings in the fifteenth century.

 Many Tush families began to move southwards from Tusheti during the first half of the nineteenth century and settled in the low-lying fields of Alvan at the western end of Kakheti.